 CSAT or the Customer Satisfaction Score is a key metric companies or organizations use to measure customer satisfaction after specific customer interactions.

-CSAT is measured using surveys, a transactional survey in this case, mostly with a scale from 1 to 5 or 1to 7.
+To measure satisfaction with CSAT, companies and organizations send out surveys where customers can rate their experience with a score, mostly with a scale from 1 to 5 or 1 to 7.
 1 being very unsatisfied and 5 or 7, depending on the range, being very satisfied.
-We strongly recommend combining your survey with an open feedback field, so you can identify the reason behind the score.

 CSAT surveys can give you a lot of business insights, including:

-how happy customers are with a specific topic of process of your business so you can pinpoint issues
+how happy customers are with a specific topic or process of your business so you can pinpoint issues

 how to improve customer relations